Crowdstar/background-processing/README.md

 This package allows continuing processing PHP after having HTTP response sent back to the client under PHP-FPM.

 PHP functions added by this package are executed after HTTP response sent back to the client but before PHP shutdown ( before any registered shutdown function is called).
+For detailed discussions on PHP shutdown sequence, function _fastcgi_finish_request()_ and related topics, please check the post "[Background Processing in PHP](https://github.com/deminy/background-processing-in-php)".

 # Limitations and Side Effects